kashsaghar/kashsaghar/README.md

 ### 🚀 About Me

-Software Engineering student at FAST-NUCES focused on AI/ML, Generative AI, and intelligent software systems.
-I build practical AI applications and end-to-end ML pipelines using Python.
+I have a strong interest in AI/ML, Generative AI, and intelligent software systems.
+I enjoy building end-to-end AI applications — from data preprocessing and model development to real-time inference and deployment.
+My work includes machine learning, deep learning, computer vision, LLM integration, and backend development.

 🔭 &nbsp;I'm currently working on **A RAG-powered document chatbot using Python and LangChain for conversational Q&amp;A over documents.**
 🌱 &nbsp;I'm currently learning **RAG, LangChain, LLM applications**